yangjy0826/Microsoft-Q-/README.md

 * [3 Create a Bell state](#3-create-a-bell-state)
     * 3.1 Create a new project
     * 3.2 The first programme in Q#
-    * 3.3 Create superposition
+    * 3.3 Create superposition -- Single quantum computing
-    * 3.4 Create entanglement
+    * 3.4 Create entanglement -- Multiple quantum computing

 ## 1 Before installation
 Q# can work on different operating systems including Windows, Linux and Mac, but make sure that it is 64-bit and has [.NET Core SDK 2.0](https://www.microsoft.com/net/learn/dotnet/hello-world-tutorial) or higher version installed.</br>